-In 2016, the KDE collaborated with the Kentucky Board of Education (KBE), Early Childhood Advisory Council (ECAC), Child Care Advisory Council (CCC) and Cabinet for Health and Family Services (CHFS) to develop grant opportunities for public/private early childhood partnerships.
+In 2016, the Kentucky Department of Education (KDE) collaborated with the Kentucky Board of Education (KBE), Early Childhood Advisory Council (ECAC), Child Care Advisory Council (CCAC) and Cabinet for Health and Family Services (CHFS) to develop grant opportunities for public/private early childhood partnerships.
 The KDE continues to partner with state agencies and early childhood stakeholder groups, including the ECAC's Mobilizing Communities subcommittee, to ensure continuous collaboration and support for implementation of the Preschool Partnership grant.

-With funding provided through House Bill 200 (2018), the KDE is issuing a Request for Application (RFA) for school districts to partner with child care providers in an effort to develop a comprehensive plan to implement full-day, high-quality programs to serve preschool children eligible for assistance from the Child Care Assistance Program (CCAP).
+With funding provided through House Bill 200 (2018), the KDE issued a Request for Application (RFA) for school districts to partner with child care providers in an effort to develop a comprehensive plan to implement full-day, high-quality programs to serve preschool children eligible for assistance from the Child Care Assistance Program (CCAP) or children with an Individual Education Plan (IEP).
+The KDE Preschool Partnership Program concluded in 2020.